 I pored over several of the outfits before I determined that the under layer was in fact a dress, although there were several similar rouched skirts on the same runway.
 I began the recreation process.
 I originally started with plain stretch velvet and tried to rouche it to match the fabric in the picture.
 I couldn’t get the effect I wanted.
 The rouching wasn’t tight enough and it would not stay, when the fabric is held up the pleats fell out.
 I decided that this was a bit beyond my resources – I probably need twice as much velvet.
 I think it is also beyond my skills, I tried to do it with elastic thread but I think it’s gathered a bit more securely with some sort of backing to support it.
 Having never held this in my hands, I can’t figure out exactly how this effect is achieved.
 It’s something I may investigate in the future, but for this project, it was back to the drawing board.

 This is the point when you are trying to make a dupe of an existing garment that you have to let go of the desire for an exact replica.
 The ruching was beyond my knowledge and skills and I couldn’t find the exact material to be identical to the source so it now has to move from a copy to a piece “inspired by” the original.

-Many months later I came across a piece of shirred velvet and decided that it could possibly serve my purpose.
-The little pleats are vertical rather than horizontal and on a much smaller scale but definitely inspired by the original.
+Many months later I came across a piece of shirred velvet at Fabric Godmother and decided that it could possibly serve my purpose.
+The little pleats are vertical rather than horizontal and on a much smaller scale but definitely reminiscent of the original.